 - Kilojoules and calories.

-- Resistance training - advanced.
+- Resistance training - health benefits.

-- Resistance training - beginners.
+- Resistance training - preventing injury.

 Want to know more?

 Go to More information for support groups, related links and references.

 This page has been produced in consultation with and approved by:

 Physical Activity Australia (formerly Kinect Australia)